414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 (`a`), and the input characters that weren't consumed".

-This was more or less how the lexer worked, albeit with some tweaks, such as the parsers taking and mutating a mutable state.
+This was more or less how the lexer worked, albeit with some tweaks, such as the parsers taking and mutating a state reference.

 ## Dropping parser combinators